hbkworld/streaming-spec/complex_types.md

 The version follows the [semver scheme](https://semver.org/).

-This Meta information is always sent directly after connecting to the stream socket.
+This meta information is always sent directly after connecting to the stream socket.

 ### Init Meta

-The Init Meta information provides the Stream ID (required for [subscribing signals](#command-interfaces)) and a set of [optional features](#optional-features--meta-information) supported by the device.
+The Init Meta Information provides the stream id (required for [subscribing signals](#command-interfaces)) and a set of [optional features](#optional-features--meta-information) supported by the device.
 This Meta information MUST be send directly after the [Version Meta Information](#api-version).